ibm-cloud-docs/dl/prerequisites.md

 1. **{{site.data.keyword.dl_short}} Dedicated only**: After you confirm that your circuit reached the {{site.data.keyword.dl_short}} PoP, you must place an order with the service provider to extend service to the {{site.data.keyword.dl_short}} Demarcation point.

    IBM will supply a Letter of Authorization/Connecting Facility Assignment (LOA/CFA) with port information to order the cross connect.

+   **Note**: Direct Link Dedicated is a switchport in access mode.
+Currently, 802.1q is not supported.

 1. Be aware if you use Classic IaaS, that infrastructure uses the `10.x.x.x` network and you cannot overlap your on-premises hosts within IBM Cloud or with the IBM Cloud services network (`10.0.0.0/14`, `10.198.0.0/15`, and `10.200.0.0/14`).